Andrew Vaughn Player Props: White Sox vs. Guardians

 Andrew Vaughn At The Plate

-- Vaughn is hitting .236 with 13 doubles, a triple, five home runs and 18 walks.
+- Vaughn is batting .236 with 13 doubles, a triple, five home runs and 18 walks.

-- In 68.1% of his games this season (32 of 47), Vaughn has picked up at least one hit, and in nine of those games (19.1%) he recorded more than one.
+- In 68.8% of his 48 games this season, Vaughn has picked up at least one hit.
+He's also had nine multi-hit games.

-- In 10.6% of his games this year, he has hit a home run, and 2.5% of his trips to the dish.
+- Looking at the 48 games he has played this year, he's went deep in five of them (10.4%), and in 2.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.